dbt-labs/docs.getdbt.com/docs/introduction/what-is-dbt.md

 ---
 dbt (data build tool) enables analytics engineers to transform data in their warehouses by simply writing select statements. dbt handles turning these select statements into tables and views.

-Dbt does the `T` in `ELT` (Extract, Load, Transform) processes – it doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.
+dbt does the `T` in `ELT` (Extract, Load, Transform) processes – it doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.

 The role of dbt within a modern data stack is discussed in more detail [here](https://blog.fishtownanalytics.com/what-exactly-is-dbt-47ba57309068).